 Here on the Think Like Aquinas blog, I have two goals.
-The first is very personal: I want to read through Aquinas’ Summa Theologiae in order, and this blog is a place where I can keep my notes and invite questions.
-During my undergraduate work at Thomas Aquinas College, and again while getting my masters degree at the International Theological Institute, and yet again while earning a doctoral degree at Marquette University, I have studied parts of the Summa closely.
-But never have I just read straight through the whole thing.
+The first is very personal: I want to read through Aquinas’s writings, and this blog is a place where I can keep my notes and invite questions.
+During my undergraduate work at Thomas Aquinas College, and again while pursuing a masters degree at the International Theological Institute, and yet again while earning a doctoral degree at Marquette University, I have studied parts of the Summa closely.
+But there are gigantic swaths of Aquinas’s work I have never clapped eyes on.

 St. Thomas Aquinas was not perfect.
 But he was such a towering figure, easily the greatest of all the doctors of the Church, and recommended by countless popes, that we can safely take Aquinas as our starting point for defining the habits of the theologian.
 Hence the title of this blog: “Think Like Aquinas.”
-In my reading I hope to absorb Aquinas’s habits more deeply, and in the near future I hope to kick off a podcast to share my own thoughts about the art and the science of theology.
+In my reading I hope to absorb Aquinas’s habits more deeply and more consciously.

 For more about me, and for wider ramblings about family and life and the universe, see my personal blog New Song.